keymanapp/status.keyman.com/server/keymanapp-test-bot/README.md

-1. user-test-missing label should be added auto when no tests are there
-2. a `@keymanapp-test-bot skip [testing]` command would tell us that user test is not required
+-12. test results should include one line summary from latest results -1. user-test-missing label should be added auto when no tests are there -2. a `@keymanapp-test-bot skip [testing]` command would tell us that user test is not required -4. enable webhook for initial comment in a PR/issue -- emoji use:
+    - green w checkmark:  all passed
+    - red:  at least one failure
+    - blue / white / grey :  all pending
+    - yellow: partial results (all have passed)
+-6. status of a test in the User Testing comment should be a link to the comment where it is reported

+A) TO DO:

 3. ensure that comments are only processed if they are from people on the team
-4. enable webhook for initial comment in a PR/issue
+11. auto PRs will not be tagged by the bot. (either auto label or created by [any] bot)

+B) TO DO:

 5. design how we would run test suites and grouped tests (SUITE / GROUP / TEST)
    a) consider using emoji for SUITES and GROUPS so we don't confuse with checkboxes ✅ 🟧 🟥 🟩 🟦 🟨 ❎ ❌
    b) Specification mode: